YouTube Thumbnail A/B Testing: How I Doubled CTR in 30 Days

 Changing 3 variables at once.
 If you change the face, the background, and the text in one test, and the new thumbnail wins — which variable drove the win?
 You do not know.
 You learned nothing.
 Test one variable.
 Always one.

 Ending tests early.
-YouTube's tool needs time to reach 95% confidence.
-Ending a test after 2 days because "variant B looks like it is winning" defeats the entire purpose.
+YouTube's tool requires sufficient time to reach a high level of confidence.
+Ending a test after a short period, such as 2 days, because "variant B looks like it is winning" defeats the entire purpose.
 Wait for the tool to call it.

 Never testing older videos.
-Videos published 6-12 months ago still get impressions from search and suggested feeds.
-A thumbnail swap on a 40K-impression video with a 2.1% CTR can add hundreds of new views per month.
+Videos published in the past year still receive impressions from search and suggested feeds.
+A thumbnail swap on a video with a significant impression count can potentially add hundreds of new views per month.
 Your back catalog is a testing goldmine.
 Use it.

 Tools That Make This Faster